sz64/EC601-Mini-Project-1-Twitter-Sentiment-Software/README.md

 tweet_puller.py: Takes the twitter username and number of tweets to analyze as inputs.
 Returns a list of strings for every tweet.
 Currently this file will read from a text file TKeys.txt for the API keys.

 mention_puller.py: Uses a users twitter account API keys to pull mentions of that user.
-The file takes in no inputs and returns a list of mentions and the user who mentioned them.
+The file takes in one input (number of tweets) and returns a list of mentions and the user who mentioned them.

 module_test.py: Temporary test module for the tweet_puller file.